-A student is eligible for conditional admission as an accelerated student if the student meets all of the following criteria:
+A student is eligible for admission as an Accelerated High School student if he/she meets all of the following criteria:

-- a.
-The student has submitted a college application and identification for general admission; - b.
-The student has met the entrance requirements established by Southern Union; - c.
-The student has completed the 10th grade; - d.
-The student has written approval from the local principal or his/ her designee certifying that the student has a minimum cumulative 3.0 grade point average on a 4.0 scale and recommends that the student be admitted under this policy; - e.
-The student has completed the high school prerequisites for the courses in which the student wants to enroll.
+- 1. The student has completed the 10th grade - 2.
+The student provides a letter from the local principal or his or her designee certifying that the student has a minimum cumulative 3.0 average and recommends the student be admitted under this policy